Rhindle809/ILPSC/README.md

 # How?
 1. Start with a fresh install of Raspberry Pi OS Lite
 2. Perform all initial setup with raspi-config.
-This varies wildly depending on your environment, I can't tell you exactly what to do, the only important settings are that the system automatically logs in to the terminal as the default pi user(though you can set any password you like), screen blanking is turned off, and the system is reachable via SSH.
+This varies wildly depending on your environment, I can't tell you exactly what to do; the only important settings are that the system automatically logs in to the terminal as the default pi user(though you can set any password you like), screen blanking is turned off, and the system is reachable via SSH.
+3. Copy over the entire ILPSC directory to pi's home directory
-3. Make installScript executable and run it.
+4. Make installScript executable and run it.
 This will update the system and install everything you need
-4. On reboot, make executable and run the slideUpdate script located in pi's home folder.
-This will ask you for a URL and then reboot the system once again
+5. On reboot, use slideUpateBasic(text only) or slideUpdate(with menus) to set a slide.
-5. To change the slide, run slide update again and wait for the system to reboot
+6. To change the slide, run slideUpdate or slideUpdateBasic again and wait for the system to reboot
-6. Enjoy
+7. Enjoy

 # Other Stuff
-To change the default splash screen, drop your image in /etc/ and rename it splash.png
+To change the default splash screen, drop your image in /etc/ and rename it splash.png<br/>
+If you remove https:// from .xsession the whole thing breaks, i've included the basic script slideFix to copy over a fresh one

 # Credits and other tutorials that put me in this direction
 https://fosskb.in/2017/01/14/building-a-raspberry-pi-kiosk/<br/>